martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 A17.1 QNet
 ----------

-This system allows Standard QLs, QXLs, AURORAs, THOR computers and ZX Spectrums (with Interface 1 attached) to be connected together in a network.
-However, although data can be sent to a ZX Spectrum, the data is corrupted if the Spectrum tries to send more than one byte to another type of machine.
+This system allows Standard QLs, QXLs, AURORAs, THOR computers, ZX Spectrums (with Interface 1 attached) as well as the Q68 to be connected together in a network.
+However, although data can be sent to a ZX Spectrum, receiving data from the Spectrum is unreliable unless using another Spectrum or the Q68.

 Minerva, SMSQ/E and Toolkit II all improve the reliability of this Network system. if you are not using Toolkit II, Minerva v1.96 is